 We also recommend supplements to boost levels of vital minerals and nutrients in your body, including:

 - NT Balance D: Low mood and low focus symptoms from low dopamine

 - NT Balance – GS: Anxiety, poor sleep, low mood, and sadness from low GABA or serotonin

 - Gabatone: Panic attacks, insomnia, and anxiety from heightened fight or flight sensations

 - Nevaton® Forte: Anxiety, mood swings, low mood from imbalanced nervous system

 If you experience cognitive issues like brain fog or low concentration, let’s get to the root of the problems together.

-Our brain health package is a great place to start in understanding your unique brain makeup.
-We perform a neurotransmitter test with results & insights and include an appointment with our trained functional medicine practitioners.
+The Infinity Way is a great way to start understanding your unique brain makeup.
+We perform a neurotransmitter test with results & insights to guide your wellness journey.
 Start by scheduling your first appointment today to get back to balanced.